You are viewing 2022's Fishing Regulations. Click to here to view information for 2021

 Use of Bream for Bait

-All species of bream may be used as bait as long as a person does not have in his possession total bream numbers in excess of the daily creel limit, regardless of size, and they are harvested legally.
+All species of bream may be used as bait as long as a person does not have in his possession total bream numbers in excess of the daily creel limit, regardless of size, and they are harvested legally by hook and line.
 Other game fish species may not be used for bait.

 The spearing of nongame or commercial fish solely for the purpose of sport in all waters of this state, both fresh and salt, is legal provided that the person engaged in the act of spearing is completely submerged and possesses the appropriate sport fishing and spearfishing licenses.
 This license is issued by the Wildlife & Freshwater Fisheries Division, Marine Resources Division and online.
 For more information and application packet, call (334) 242-3465 or visit our website at www.outdooralabama.com.